ScottStevenWhite/swan-health/README.md

    * UI clearly warns:

      * “This recipe contains gluten, which violates your NO_GLUTEN requirement.”
+   * Logging it is allowed (real life) but flagged for Feedback.

 #### 4.2.2 Cost Controls for a Meal Plan

-1. Household sets a weekly budget: `$150/week`.
+1. Household sets a weekly budget: `$150/week` and marks it `strict`.
 2. They design a 2-week MealPlan.
 3. Swan generates a **ShoppingList**.
-4. Cost Engine:
+4. Cost logic:

-   * Uses stored or fetched PriceQuotes.
+   * Uses stored/fetched PriceQuotes where available.
-   * Computes estimated total cost.
+   * Computes **estimated** total cost.
+   * Distinguishes between:

+     * Items with prices.
+     * Items with unknown prices (surfaced explicitly).
    * Compares to budget:

      * If over-budget: